EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Judicial review

-In serious cases of persistent breach, judicial review of the LA's failure to fulfil its section 42 duty may be available.
+In serious cases of persistent breach, judicial review of the local authority's failure to fulfil its section 42 duty may be available.
 This requires specialist legal advice and should be a last resort.

 Provision enforcement checklist